-The promise of a universal basic income was very tempting.
-The idea of solving all the problems with € 2.300 a month (this is the amount that was talked about in Switzerland, when in 2016 they collected 100.000 votes to start a referendum on the issue) caused great uproar.
-In the end, he failed, collecting only 23% of the votes.
+The promise of a universal basic income was very attractive.
+The idea of solving all problems with €2.300 a month (this is the amount that was talked about in Switzerland, when in 2016 they collected 100.000 votes to start a referendum on the topic) caused great uproar.
+He ultimately failed, garnering only 23% of the vote.

 Still early for society, but if and when it is introduced, universal minimum income will radically change society in many ways.
 Here's how, in a list that overflows with disgusting dystopian, irrational and provocative optimism (but that contains serious ideas).